What does International Probate mean?

 If you are unable to make the trip oversees to the deceased’s place of residence, if instructed, your designated solicitor can arrange for the paperwork to be collected from the property by a third party and kept safe at their office while establishing what assets are there and what work needs to be done.

 The next step would be having the deceased’s assets valued for the probate application and to calculate the correct amount of tax that needs to be paid.
 Property is often the most valuable asset in an Estate and will need to be valued for probate and inheritance tax purposes, our solicitors can arrange for a property valuation while you are in the UK even if that is only for a few days.
 We have access to Estate agents all over the UK and will prioritise your time schedule when arranging the Valuation.

-If you are not planning on coming to the UK the property can still be valued you can elect a family member, friend or neighbour to escort the estate agent around the property on your behalf.
-If this is not an option the solicitor can arrange for the agent to visit the property to value it.
+If you are not planning on coming to the UK the property can still be valued, you can elect a family member, friend or neighbour to escort the estate agent or RICS surveyor around the property on your behalf.
+If this is not an option the solicitor can arrange for the agent to have access to the property to conduct a probate survey.

 Clearing the property

 If the property is going to be sold it will become necessary for the property to be cleared.
 This is normally something the family members wish to do so that they can organise the deceased possessions and distribute any sentimental items.
 It is also important to remove any valuable items from the deceased’s property for safekeeping.
 If you are only in the country for the funeral, you may have the time to visit the property to collect any paperwork and sentimental items but it is unlikely you will have the time to thoroughly organise and clear the property.

 Our solicitors can arrange for the property to be cleared and the chattel valued for probate on your behalf.
 If you will not be visiting the property at any point the solicitor can arrange for the property to be cleared and for any valuable items or sentimental items to be removed from the property for safekeeping and stored until they are able to be collected by the executor or the beneficiaries.